karolraw/Basic-Cheminformatics-Pipeline/README.md

 # Basic-Cheminformatics-Pipeline
-Going through a setting up a basic cheminformatics pipeline for the target EGFR
+Going through a setting up a basic cheminformatics pipeline for the target EGFR in a series of Python notebooks